 The Zones of Regulation will be used at Willowbrook Mead to support children to regulate their behaviour.
 In addition, this will support staff to recognise and understand how children are using behaviour to communicate their need.

-Interventions and 'toolboxes' will be used by children with support from staff to regulate their emotions and recognise early where things are not going right.
+Interventions and 'toolboxes' may be used by children with support from staff to regulate their emotions and recognise early where things are not going right.
 Over the course of a child's journey at Willowbrook Mead they will become experts at understanding how they are feeling and why and use taught strategies to regulate their emotions to ensure that learning is always the focus.

 The Zones of Regulation will be taught as a curriculum to determine what 'triggers' our children face.
-Staff will then support children through their relational approach to behaviour management to find tools from their toolbox to ensure children stay or get back to Green as much as possible.
+Staff will then support children through their relational approach to ensure children stay or get back to Green as much as possible.